Preah Khan Reach: Characteristics

-Custody : a sword entrusted to the royal chaplains

 The guard of Preah Khan Reach was entrusted to the Chief Brahman of the Royal Place, a baku known as Preah Esey-Phat.
 It was the job of the Chief Brahman to keep Preah Khan Reach safe and also to examine its blade from time to time.
 If the blade gave out a rusting color, then it would foretell a bad omen.
-The baku were to protect the supposed magical powers of the royal swords through various rites and incantations: if drawn from its scabbard without the prescribed ritual, would bring disaster upon the country.
+The baku were to protect the supposed magical powers of the royal swords through various rites and incantations: if drawn from its scabbard without the prescribed ritual, it would bring disaster upon the country.

 Cultural influence

+According to Ian Harris, a western scholar on Cambodian Buddhism, King Rama I of Thailand had a copy of the sword made for his own coronation in 1785.

 To this day, the Preah Khan Reach is an object of pride and fascination for the Khmer people.

 Cambodian dancer Chey Chankethya from the Secondary School of Fine Arts of Phnom Penh created a Khmer ballet in 2006 based on the legend of the Preah Khan Reach.

 The Preah Khan reach also gave its name to the Preah Khan Reach Svay Rieng Football Club, which competes in the C-League, the top tier of Cambodian football.